 A student may be withdrawn from school before the end of the school year only by his parent or guardian.
 Please notify the Attendance Specialist/Registrar 24 hours in advance so the necessary records of withdrawal can be prepared.
 Textbooks and all library books must be turned in or paid for prior to withdrawal of the student Cafeteria accounts must be paid in full before withdrawing a student.
-Special permission must be obtained from the office of the Assistant Superintendents before the student may be withdrawn by someone other than the parent, guardian or person with legal control.
+Special permission must be obtained from the office of the Administration before the student may be withdrawn by someone other than the parent, guardian or person with legal control.

 Students under 18 who are withdrawing from school need parental consent.
 This consent may be obtained by presenting a note, with the parent's signature, to the school registrar.
-The withdrawal procedure begins in the registrar's office.
+Consideration of the request will be made by administration.
+The withdrawal procedure then begins in the registrar's office.